askrella/askrella-llm/README.md

 Create a new collection of documents.
 The collection name is used to identify the collection in future requests.

+For ingesting audio files, you have to install ffmpeg.
+Follow the instructions [here](https://github.com/openai/whisper#setup)

 **POST** `/collection/<collection>`

 Request: